jeremiahsnapp/dev-lxc/README.md

 The cookbook will automatically install this dev-lxc tool.

+### Mounts and Packages (batteries not included)

+As described below `dev-lxc` uses a YAML config file for each cluster.

+This config file describes what directories get mounted from the Vagrant VM host into each container.
+You need to make sure that you configure the mount entries to be appropriate for your environment.

+The same goes for the paths to each package.
+The paths that are provided in the default configs are just examples.
+You need to make sure that you have each package you want to use downloaded to appropriate directories that will be available to the container when it is started.

+I recommend downloading the packages to a directory on your workstation.
+Then configure the `dev-lxc-platform` `Vagrantfile` to mount that directory in the Vagrant VM.
+Finally, configure the cluster's YAML config mount entries to mount the Vagrant VM directory into each container.

 ## Upgrade dev-lxc gem

 To upgrade the dev-lxc gem at any time you can run `gem uninstall -x dev-lxc` inside